 comparison between thermal images with and without shutterless function

-During shutterless operation, there is no need for a uniform thermal reference such as NUC or mechanical shutter.
+During operation of a shutterless LWIR camera, there is no need for a uniform thermal reference such as NUC or mechanical shutter.
 Instead, a factory calibration consisting of a 2-point NUC at a temperature T0 is performed with the lens attached.
 The shutterless algorithm natively expands the latitude around T0 as shown in the figure below:

 Variation of image quality/non-uniformity as a function of the FPA temperature for a shutterless operation with a single 2-NUC factory calibration